 Broadway Joe was one of the great quarterbacks of his era, and he continues to make appearances around football, more than 40 years since his retirement.

-While professional football contracts weren’t nearly as sizable during Namath’s career in the AFL and NFL as they are today, the 77-year-old still managed to accumulate a lofty fortune.
+While professional football contracts weren't nearly as sizable during Namath's career in the AFL and NFL as they are today, the 78-year-old still managed to accumulate a lofty fortune.

 Early Life and College Career

 Joseph William Namath was born and raised in Beaver Falls, Pennsylvania, nearby Pittsburgh, to parents Rose and János Andrew Namath.
-Namath was a standout baseball, basketball and football player at Beaver Falls High School, and even received multiple offers from baseball teams to join Major League Baseball straight out of school.
+Namath was a standout baseball, basketball and football player at Beaver Falls High School, and even received multiple offers from Major League Baseball teams to join big leagues straight out of school.